Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: Dynamical systems approach

 \subsection{Stability analysis based on phase diagram}

-From our calculations we have shown that at a nondegenerate equilibrium point on any fixed curve, the Jacobian of \((\dot U,\dot V)\) has rank one with eigenvalues \(\{0,\lambda_\perp\}\): the zero eigenvalue is tangent to the equilibrium curve (neutral motion along it), and the nonzero eigenvalue \(\lambda_\perp\) controls \emph{transverse} stability (returning toward or departing from the curve under small normal perturbations).
+From our calculations,we have shown that at a non-degenerate equilibrium point on any invariant submanifold, the Jacobian of \((\dot U,\dot V)\) has rank one with eigenvalues \(\{0,\lambda_\perp\}\): the zero eigenvalue is tangent to the equilibrium curve (neutral motion along it), and the nonzero eigenvalue \(\lambda_\perp\) controls \emph{transverse} stability (returning toward or departing from the curve under small normal perturbations).

 The sign of \(\lambda_\perp\) is \emph{gauge-invariant} and classifies the local normal behaviour.
 This suggests that \begin{description} \item{(i)} $ \lambda_\perp<0 \;\Rightarrow\; \text{transversely attracting (stable)}$, \item{(ii)} $\lambda_\perp>0 \;\Rightarrow\; \text{transversely repelling (unstable)}. $ \end{description}